-The combined and consolidated financial statements as of and for the year ended December 31, 2014 incorporated in this Prospectus by reference from the Company's Annual Report on Form 20-F have been audited by Deloitte LLP, an independent registered public accounting firm, as stated in their report, which is incorporated herein by reference.
-Such combined and consolidated financial statements have been so incorporated in reliance upon the report of such firm given upon their authority as experts in accounting and auditing.
+The consolidated financial statements as of December 31, 2015 and December 31, 2016 and for each of the three years in the period ended December 31, 2016 incorporated in this prospectus by reference from the Company's Current Report on Form 6-K filed on September 29, 2017 have been audited by Deloitte LLP, an independent registered public accounting firm, as stated in their report, which is incorporated herein by reference.
+Such consolidated financial statements have been so incorporated in reliance upon the report of such firm given upon their authority as experts in accounting and auditing.